 5. Minimize Makeup

 During summer, a lot of makeup may have harmful effects.
 Some products used to kill a lot of cells responsible for protecting your skin from ultraviolet rays from the sun.
 This, in turn, makes your skin age at a faster rate than in normal circumstances.
 Choice of the type of makeup to use is therefore vital.
 However, not all makeup is harmful.
 For example, if you use makeup with sunscreen effects can be of merit.
 If your skin is oily in nature, is advisable to use moisturizers so that you can get rid of excess oily.
 The reverse is true for dry skin.

 Dry skin is one of the manifestations of dehydration.
 Drinking a lot of water, therefore, helps keep your skin moist.
 Distribute intervals of water consumption evenly throughout the day so that your skin remains hydrated all the day long.
 Furthermore, use lotions that help preserve moisture on your skin.
 This helps keep moisture that may escape from your skin on exposure to the sun.
 Ensure your sunscreens are enriched with oil reducing agents.

 7. Check On Your Diet

 The choice of diet dictates how healthy your skin will be.
 Foods rich in vitamin A such as carrots help reduce the rate of oil production.
-It is important to limit alcohol consumption since its effects on the skin are diverse.
+It is important to limit alcohol consumption and detox your body once in a while since its effects on the skin are diverse.
 Some spices are also harmful to your and should be avoided whenever possible.
 The high-fat content diet should be limited as well since fats make the skin.
 Taking a balanced diet at any given time is vital for healthy skin and hair.